A Channel Four film

 THE RISE AND RISE OF SICKNESS BENEFIT

-Some 3.3 million are out of work on long-term sickness benefits, up by a million in just five years.
+Some 3.3 million are out of work on long-term sickness benefits: up by a million - in just five years.

 They become Britain's invisible people.
 Erased from the unemployment numbers and from public debate.
 Trapped by a system supposed to help them.

-This film tells the story through those affected.
+This film tells the story, through those affected.
 Those trying to get on benefits - and to get off.
 The GPs, whistle-blowing ex-DWP assessors and Secretary of State Liz Kendall.
-It argues that, with 3,000 more people put on sickness benefit every day, this is the most urgent crisis in British public life.

 The stories